How a DUI Is Proven

 - Community service

-Defenses to a DUI
+Potential Defenses to DUI Charges

 Common defenses to DUI charges include: